 John Milton was born in London on December 9, 1608, into a middle-class family.
 He was educated at St. Paul’s School, then at Christ’s College, Cambridge, where he began to write poetry in Latin, Italian, and English, and prepared to enter the clergy.

-In 1642, Milton returned from a trip into the countryside with a 16-year-old bride, Mary Powell.
-Even though they were estranged for most of their marriage, she bore him three daughters and a son before her death in 1652.
+In 1642, Milton returned from a trip into the countryside with a sixteen-year-old bride, Mary Powell.
+Even though they were estranged for most of their marriage, Powell bore him three daughters and a son before her death in 1652.
 Milton later married twice more: Katherine Woodcock in 1656, who died giving birth in 1658, and Elizabeth Minshull in 1662.

 During the English Civil War, Milton championed the cause of the Puritans and Oliver Cromwell, and wrote a series of pamphlets advocating radical political topics including the morality of divorce, the freedom of the press, populism, and sanctioned regicide.
 Milton served as secretary for foreign languages in Cromwell’s government, composing official statements defending the Commonwealth.
 During this time, Milton steadily lost his eyesight, and was completely blind by 1651.
 He continued his duties, however, with the aid of Andrew Marvell and other assistants.